aanandprabhu30/NLP-Project/README.md

 - **Artefacts:**
   - All trained models, embeddings, vectorizers, and label encoders saved as `.joblib` in `/Artefacts`
 - **Documentation:**
-  - Full project evaluation and experiment history tracked in Notion and key notebooks (e.g., `CrossValidation_AllModels.ipynb`)
+  - Full project evaluation and experiment history tracked in Notion and key notebooks
+- **Scripts:**
+  - All scripts used for scraping data have been stored

 > 🔁 **Final architectures:**
 > - `Discipline`: XGBoost + SciBERT (768-dim, 1138 papers)